BlackPythonDevs/blackpythondevs.com/_posts/2024-11-02-black-python-devs-pyho-2024.md

 ---
-title: "Amplifying Voices and Fostering Community: Black Python Devs as a Catalyst."
+author: Kafui Alordo
 date: 2024-11-02
-author: Kafui Alordo
+description: Discover how Black Python Devs is amplifying underrepresented voices and fostering community in the Python ecosystem.
+featured_image: /assets/images/bpd_pyho_2024.jpg
 lang: en
-featured_image: /assets/images/bpd_pyho_2024.jpg
+title: "Amplifying Voices and Fostering Community: Black Python Devs as a Catalyst."
 ---

 We’re ecstatically pleased as a community to share in the celebration of the incredible impact of Black Python Devs (BPD) on PyHo 2024 (the regional Python community conference of the people of Volta).
 Through an unwavering commitment to empower underrepresented/underserved developers.